HabeebanMemon/Real-Time-Speech-Enhancement-System-Using-DSP-Techniques/README.md

 Visualizations: Generates high-fidelity Time-Domain Waveforms and Spectrograms for visual verification of noise reduction.

-Technical Implementation
+*Technical Implementation*
-The system follows a modular DSP architecture to ensure efficiency and accuracy:
+The system follows a modular DSP architecture to ensure computational efficiency and signal accuracy:

 Audio Preprocessing: Implements framing and windowing (Hamming window) using the Short-Time Fourier Transform (STFT).